 Strategic planning ensures a common purpose and agreed values are established.
 In Broken Bay systemic schools, this common purpose and agreed values along with goals, targets and key improvement strategies are documented in the School Improvement Plan (SIP).
 This SIP is a three year planning document and is used to record the School's progress in working towards priorities for improvement in three domains: Mission, Pastoral Care, Learning and Teaching.
 School improvement planning is supported systemically by the Diocesan Leading Learning initiative.
 This initiative is research based and has been developed in partnership with the University of Auckland.

 Key Improvements Achieved

-In 2015, all three School Improvement Plan goals were achieved.
+In 2016, the following areas of our School Improvement goals were achieved;